Contact Us / Contactez nous

 The Arquebusier

-In its simplest sense, the arquebusier (sometimes spelled “harquebusier”) was a soldier armed with an arquebus.
+In its simplest sense, the arquebusier (sometimes spelled 'harquebusier') was a soldier armed with an arquebus, an early form of long gun that was used in the 16th and 17th centuries.

 Close-up of the Jardin des arquebusiers in “Vue de la Bastille et de ses environs en 1789” (View of the Bastille and its surroundings in 1789) by Theodor Josef Hubert Hoffbauer, Bibliothèque Historique de la Ville de Paris (present-day de la Roquett…

-Around the year 1460 in France, the “canon à main” (hand canon) was introduced, which soon became known as a “couleuvrine” (a culverin), then a “hacquebute” (a hackbut) and finally an “arquebuse” (an arquebus).
-By 1575, the French guild of arquebusiers was formed in Paris.
-For one to become a master arquebusier, he needed to forge a “rouet” (a metal wheel that was part of the arquebus), as well as an arquebus canon that was three and a half feet in length.
-Once completed, the weapon needed to be tested: the canon would be filled with gunpowder two times the weight of an ordinary cannonball and fired.
-The guild requested a dedicated space for these trials from the king himself.
-They wanted captains, gentlemen and children to be able to fire these arquebuses on the first Sunday of every month.
-The request was granted and a space created called the Jardin des arquebusiers, which can be located on old maps of Paris.
-Therefore, the historical sense of the word arquebusier in France meant not only using the weapon, but also creating it.
+Around 1460 in France, the canon à main (hand cannon) was introduced.
+This weapon soon evolved, first becoming known as a couleuvrine (culverin), then a hacquebute (hackbut), and finally an arquebuse (arquebus).
+By 1575, the French guild of arquebusiers was established in Paris.
+To become a master arquebusier, one had to forge a rouet (a metal wheel that was a crucial part of the arquebus) as well as an arquebus barrel that measured three and a half feet in length.
+Once completed, the weapon had to pass a rigorous test: the barrel would be filled with gunpowder weighing twice that of an ordinary cannonball and then fired.
+The guild petitioned the king for a dedicated space to conduct these trials, requesting that captains, gentlemen, and even children be permitted to fire the arquebuses on the first Sunday of every month.
+The king granted their request, and a space was designated as the Jardin des Arquebusiers, which can still be found on historical maps of Paris.
+Thus, in its historical context, the term arquebusier in France referred not only to those who used the weapon but also to those who crafted it.

 1874 drawing by Viollet-le-Duc appearing in Dictionnaire raisonné du mobilier français de l'époque carlovingienne à la Renaissance - illustration Tome 6, Wikipedia Commons.

-According to Denis Diderot’s Encyclopédie ou Dictionnaire Raisonné des sciences et métiers (edited in 1751-1777), the arquebusier was an artisan who made portable firearms: muskets, arquebuses, guns and pistols.
-His art allowed him to forge cannons and lock plates which were mounted on a wooden barrel.
+According to Denis Diderot’s Encyclopédie ou Dictionnaire Raisonné des sciences et métiers (edited from 1751 to 1777), the arquebusier was an artisan who made portable firearms, including muskets, arquebuses, guns, and pistols.
+His craft allowed him to forge cannons and lock plates, which were then mounted on a wooden stock.

 Similar to the armurier (gunsmith), the profession of arquebusier was not exactly the same in New France as it was in the old country.
 Weapons were, for the most part, not manufactured in New France.
-The arquebusier performed simplified tasks, primarily because of the lack of specialized tools in the colony.
-Historians have hypothesized that gunsmiths and arquebusiers did not manufacture whole firearms since they did not have the precision tools and machines that existed in Europe.
-Essentially, they used a variety of small instruments to make and repair different parts of the firearm.
-This lack of precision tools may have been deliberate on the part of the French royalty, with the aim of keeping a monopoly in weapons manufacturing and thus maintaining some control over the circulation of armaments.
+The arquebusier performed simplified tasks, primarily due to the lack of specialized tools in the colony.
+Historians have hypothesized that gunsmiths and arquebusiers in New France did not manufacture complete firearms, as they lacked the precision tools and machinery available in Europe.
+Instead, they used a variety of small instruments to make and repair different parts of firearms.
+This lack of precision tools may have been deliberate on the part of the French royalty, intended to maintain a monopoly on weapons manufacturing and thereby exercise control over the circulation of armaments.

-The gunsmith was one of 7 main occupations in New France relating to metalwork, the others being the locksmith, the blacksmith, the tinsmith, the coppersmith, the edge-tool maker, and the gunsmith.
+The arquebusier was one of seven main metalworking occupations in New France, alongside the locksmith, blacksmith, tinsmith, coppersmith, edge-tool maker, and gunsmith.

 Drawing of a Mounted Austrian Arquebusier, late 16th century, Metropolitan Museum of Art, Wikipedia Commons.

-The occupational terms of arquebusier and gunsmith were often used interchangeably.
-When looking at an ancestor’s vital and notarial records, a gunsmith could be identified as an arquebusier, and vice versa, on several documents.
+The terms arquebusier and gunsmith were often used interchangeably.
+When examining an ancestor’s vital or notarial records, one might find that a gunsmith was identified as an arquebusier, and vice versa, in various documents.

-Arquebusiers in New France: Jean Badeau, Théophile Barthe, Guillaume Beaudry dit Desbuttes, Henri Belisle, Pierre Belleperche, Barthélémy Bertaut, Jean Bousquet, Jacques Cavelier, Claude Chasle, François Comeau, Jean de Guy, Bernard De Landaboure, Jean De Lespinace, Jean de Noyon, Étienne Desainctes, Nicolas Doyon, Gilles Dutartre dit Lacave, René Fezeret, Pierre Gabourit, Nicolas Gauvreau, Pierre Gauvreau, Joseph Genaple de Bellefond, Simon Guillory, Ange Guion, Paul Guion (or Guyon), Léonard Jean Baptiste Hervieux, Jacques Jouiel/Joyal dit Bergerat, François Lamoureux dit St-Germain, Jérôme Langlois, Antoine LeBoesme dit Lalime, Louis Lecomte dit Dupré, Jean Lemire, Jean Lespinasse, Louis Martin, Pierre Maurache, Étienne Montreuil, François Morneaux, Jean Morneaux, Joseph Parent, Yves Pinet, Jean Poisson, Pierre Porteret, Nicolas Pré (or Prayé), Pierre Prudhomme, Olivier Quesnel, Nicolas Sarazin, Jean-Baptiste Soulard (Sr. and Jr.), Pierre Soulard (Sr. and Jr.), Jacques Thibierge, Louis Trafton, René Vallet, Jacques Villiers.
+Arquebusiers in New France: Jean Badeau, Théophile Barthe, Guillaume Beaudry dit Desbuttes, Henri Bélisle, Pierre Belleperche, Barthélémy Bertaut/Berteau, Jean Bousquet, Guillaume Cavelier/Le Cavelier, Jacques Cavelier, Robert Cavelier dit Deslauriers, Claude Chasle, François Comeau, Jean Guy dit Le Rouvier, Bernard de Landaboure, Jean de Lespinace, Jean de Noyon, Étienne Desainctes/Desainte, Nicolas Doyon, Gilles Dutartre dit Lacave, René Fezeret, Pierre Gabourit/Gaboury, Nicolas Gauvreau, Pierre Gauvreau, Joseph Genaple de Bellefond, Simon Guillory, Ange Guion/Guyon, Paul Guion/Guyon, Léonard Jean Baptiste Hervieux, Jacques Jouiel/Joyal dit Bergerat, François Lamoureux dit St-Germain, Jérôme Langlois, Antoine LeBoesme dit Lalime, Louis Lecomte dit Dupré, Jean Lemire, Louis Martin, Pierre Maurache/Morache, Étienne Montreuil, François Morneau, Jean Morneau, Joseph Parent, Yves Pinet, Jean Poisson, Pierre Porteret, Nicolas Pré (or Prayé), Pierre Prudhomme, Olivier Quesnel, Nicolas Sarazin, Jean-Baptiste Soulard (Sr. and Jr.), Pierre Soulard (Sr. and Jr.), Jacques Théberge/Thivierge, Louis Trafton, René Vallet, Jacques Villiers.

 Sources: